atreyasha/spp-explainability/docs/develop.md

     1. Explainability

-        1. Basics of transparent/black-box models

-            1.  perhaps add some remarks to explain transparency categories -\> paraphrase these to keep things simple

-            2.  define criteria to classify models into transparent vs. black-box (as the opposite of transparent models) -\> make these distinctions very clear

-            3.  black box models (opaque) vs. transparent models -\> give examples of each

-            4.  mention contrast between previous AI surge vs. now (more black-box techniques) -\> also why it is important for XAI to exist with more black-box models (repeat introduction points)

-        2. Explainability techniques

-            1.  bring up different post-hoc explainability techniques, with explanations by simplification definition and other ones such as local explanations, feature-relevance and examples such as occlusion, LIME and others

-            2.  improve phrasing of oracle vs. mimic model names -\> maybe antecedent and proxy models

-            3.  mention examples of research conducting extraction of FSA/WFSA from RNNs, link then to next section on WFSA

-        3. Interesting insights
+        1. Key insights

+            1.  add figure with qualitative graph

-            1.  bring up concept of trade-off between performance and trasparency
+            2.  bring up concept of trade-off between performance and trasparency

-            2.  problem of a lack of XAI metrics -\> we could address this by our distance metrics to provide some insight but this might not be enough
+            3.  problem of a lack of XAI metrics -\> we could address this by our distance metrics to provide some insight but this might not be enough

-            3.  audience needed to evaluate -\> link to future work -\> but some psychological conclusions can be made about constrictiveness of explanations which is achieved by our model but not the previous one
+            4.  audience needed to evaluate -\> link to future work -\> but some psychological conclusions can be made about constrictiveness of explanations which is achieved by our model but not the previous one

-            4.  possibly explanations are better when constrictive, can use other reference to justify this too
+            5.  possibly explanations are better when constrictive, can use other reference to justify this too

-            5.  add images/visualizations where possible
+            6.  add images/visualizations where possible

     2. STE layer